keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 Negative
 : Warning, a self-hosted Git Service ([Gitea](https://gitea.io/)) has been added to and makes Keptn-in-a-Box a bit chubby 🐖, [here is the issue](https://github.com/keptn-sandbox/keptn-in-a-box/issues/12).
 This is for teaching and exposing the GitOps approach Keptn uses.
 You can either disable deploying Gitea with this variables  `git_deploy=false`  &  `git_migrate=false` (In the Advanced Features section is explained with more detail how to add or remove modules).
-I highly recommend just to add more resources so all your pods can be deployed succesfully (a Default installation needs atm xlarge).
+I highly recommend just to add more resources so all your pods can be deployed successfully (a Default installation needs atm xlarge).

 Below is a table for the sizing reference.